 Women should always tell their doctor and technologist if there is any possibility that they are pregnant or they are breastfeeding.
-See the Safety page for more information about pregnancy and breastfeeding related to nuclear medicine imaging.
+See the Radiation Safety page for more information about pregnancy and breastfeeding related to nuclear medicine imaging.

 Tell your doctor and the technologist performing your exam about any medications you are taking, including vitamins and herbal supplements.
 List any allergies, recent illnesses and other medical conditions.